ionoid/docs.ionoid.io/docs/iot-apps.md

     # For more details check systemd service documentation.
     daemon: simple | forking | oneshot

-    # Starting from newer versions, to have the app run with
+    # Make the application run with root privileges if you want
+    # to access special devices and ports on your hardware that
-    # root privileges you have set it to true.
-By default the
+    # need special permissions.
+By default it is false, and the
-    # app will run as a normal `ionoid-app` user.
+    # app will run as `ionoid-app` user.
     privileged: true